Skip to main content Skip to footer

 Friday Evening Welcome

-Join other "Winterers" on the commons to roast dinner over the firepit, delight in a series of Arctic Short Films projected outdoors, and enjoy by a poetry slam and/or contra dance.
+Join other "Winterers" on the commons to roast your dinner over the firepit, delight in a series of Arctic Short Films projected outdoors, and follow up with a poetry slam and/or contra dance.

 Event Details